rivera-lanasm/ScalaFP_Coursera/week6/week6_notes.md

 **Option Type**
 - can use map to query using func invocation or with a `get` method
-  - if no corresponding val in map found, returns Option type value equal to None, else Some
+  - if no corresponding val in map found, returns Option type value equal to None, else returns an OPtion(Type) type with value equal to Some(Type)
 - Option type defined as a `trait`
   - takes type parameter
-- contains case class `Some`, which extends OPtion[A] and object `None`, which extends OPtion[Nothing]
+- contains case class `Some`, which extends OPtion[A] and object `None`, which extends Option[Nothing]

 **Decomposing Option**
-- since Option defined using case class, can take advantage of pattern matching
+- since Option defined using **case-class**, can **take advantage of pattern matching**
 ```
 val romanNumerals = Map("I" -> 1, "V" -> 5, "X"->10)